 You will be using these credentials on FileZilla to complete the server authentication.
 You will need to enter the username & password to complete the registration.
 You can choose your preferred one from the dropdown if you have multiple domains attached to your web hosting plan.

 Once you have created an FTP account, use the same credentials on the FileZilla software to connect it to your server.

 Before performing the theme deletion, we have three WordPress themes on our site.

 - Twenty Nineteen

 - Twenty Twenty

-We will be keeping the Twenty Twenty-One theme and planning to delete the other two themes.
-So, using the FileZilla tool, go to the wp-contents folder and themes folder.
+We will keep the Twenty Twenty-One theme and plan to delete the other two themes.
+So, using the FileZilla tool, go to the wp-contents and themes folders.

 Keep the twenty twenty-one theme folder.
 Select other folders and delete them from the server.

 According to the theme’s size, it will take some time.
-After FileZilla completing the task, you will see only one theme folder inside your themes directory.
+After FileZilla completes the task, you will see only one theme folder inside your themes directory.